SEO Trends You Should Take Very Seriously in the Coming Year

 1: Focus on User + Search Intent

-In 2021, it’s time to focus user and search intent.
+In 2021, it’s time to focus on users and search intent.
 While this is hardly a new trend or concept, every year it’s important to refocus because searcher intent and behavior is changing all the time.
 Especially after the year that was 2020 when so much rapidly changed.

 “At the core, Google (and other search engines) is a place to go when people want to answer a question or to learn more about something,” said Jenn Mathews, SEO Manager, GitHub.
 “When we understand the nature of why people search and help them with content that provides the answers they are looking for then our business benefits from it.”